jinghuazhao/software-notes/envirs/README.md

 ## Anaconda

 Miniconda is available from https://conda.io/miniconda.html.
+Once installed, it is customary to make several channels accessible,

 ```
 conda config --add channels defaults